 The Veracode Platform requires all binary executables and all required libraries for the application.

 |Objective-C, C/C++, Swift 3.x, 4.x, 5.x (compiled as bitcode)||iOS||

-The following instructions provide specific guidance on how to use Xcode to configure the scan settings for your iOS application so Veracode can scan it, and how to use Apple's Xcode utility to compile iOS applications for Veracode via the command line.
+The following instructions provide specific guidance on how to use Xcode to configure the scan settings for your iOS application so Veracode can scan it, and how to use the Apple Xcode utility to compile iOS applications for Veracode via the command line.
 Veracode also supports analyzing applications compiled with the PhoneGap, Titanium, and Xamarin cross-platform development frameworks.

 Veracode can scan only iPhone or iPad applications compiled with debug symbols.
 Providing debug scans of iOS application code enables the Veracode Platform to provide source file and line number information about the location of flaws found.

 Compilation Guidance for iOS